zhijie-li/DM4dump/README.md

 I tried to minimize its dependencies, but still, this program requires Compress::Zlib and YAML.

 The Zlib is needed only for PNG generation.
-If dumping the header information is the only goal, delete the two functions related to save PNG at the end to drop the dependency on Zlib.
+If dumping the header information is the only goal, delete the two functions related to save PNG near the end to drop the dependency on Zlib.

 ## Syntax